PragTob/wingtips/README.md

 This is an alpha presentation software written with a pre-alpha GUI toolkit - so some things are a bit rough.
 Like the resolution as it does not fully adapt to every resolution - it should work, it might just look weird.

 If it does not work, please report an issue :-) I'll also upload a pdf slide set with screen shots (I haven't implemented PDF export yet ;-) )

+## Images

+I do not own some of the images I used, for those please see the PhotoCredit slide (last slide in the presentation).

+The images I used are either Creative Commons licensed in some way (mentioned in the PhotoCredit slide) or are some ad pictures that I hope people won't mind ;-)